Barnwell, South Carolina: Gateway to the Lowcountry Skies

 Hours

-What is the nearest commercial airport to Barnwell, SC?
+What are the nearest commercial airports to Barnwell, SC for passenger travel?